Tux/Release-Checklist/Checklist.md

 Not every developer is of native English tongue.
 And even if, they also make (spelling) mistakes.
-There are enough tools available to prevent public display of misspellings and typoes.
+There are enough tools available to prevent public display of misspellings and typos.
 Use them.

 It is a good plan to have someone else proofread your documentation.
 If you can, ask three readers: one who knows about what the module is